-- Discussing mathematics in the context of a practical task - Short tests given in oral or written form - Observation - Individual discussions with children to evaluate progress.
+- Discussing mathematics in the context of a practical task; - Short tests given in oral or written form; - Observation; - Individual discussions with children to evaluate progress.

-Summative assessments consist of
+Summative assessments consist of;

-- Foundation Stage Profile
+Foundation Stage Profile

 - Baseline Assessment (Foundation Teacher assessment)

 - Half Termly assessments

 - Key Stage One SATs (Teacher assessment)

 - Optional SATs in Year 3-5

 - Key Stage Two SATs

-Self Assessment enables the children to assess their own learning and understanding - this may be done verbally or written (e.g. traffic light system, smiley face or a comment) Peer Assessment enables the children to assess each others learning and understanding, either
+Self Assessment enables the children to assess their own learning and understanding - this may be done verbally or written (e.g. traffic light system, smiley face or a comment)

-Peer Assessment enables the children to assess each others learning and understanding, enverbally or written.
+Peer Assessment enables the children to assess each others learning and understanding, either verbally or written.